 BUU44640 International Finance

-5 ECT credits - Semester One Module
+5 ECT credits

 The course examines the global financial environment.
 As the international company becomes the norm rather than the exception, the need to internationalise the tools of financial analysis is critical.
-The objective of this section is to provide a conceptual framework within which the key financial decisions of the multinational firm can be analysed.
+The objective of this module is to provide a conceptual framework within which the key financial decisions of the multinational firm can be analysed.
 We now live in a highly integrated world economy, and it is crucial that businesses understand both the risks and opportunities that globalisation brings.

 Having completed this module, you should be able to: